TedHusted/awake/awake.md/awake.md

 Crius steps forward, bringing the session to order.

 The council members each stand at just over a meter tall, with smooth pale skin, and elongated heads.
 Large almond-shaped black eyes are spread widely, devoid of pupils, and brimming with quiet intensity.
 Long, delicate arms end with three impossibly long dexterous fingers that can move with deliberate precision.
+Each member is wearing a grey body stocking, matching their skin tone.
 Like the others, Crius has a narrow torso, his chest faintly ribbed.
 His small mouth, almost a slit, barely moves, as he communicates mainly through a sophisticated implant.

 A hologram of the council logo hangs above them like a chandelier.
 The hologram shimmers, replacing the logo with an agenda.